Himalayan marmot: Characteristics

 The Himalayan marmot has a dense woolly fur that is rufous grey on the back and rufous yellowish on ears, belly and limbs.
 The bridge of its nose and end of tail is dark brown.
-It is one of the largest marmots in the world, being about the size of a large housecat.
-Average body mass ranges from 4 to 9.2 kg, with weights lowest post-hibernation in spring and highest prior to it in autumn.
+It is one of the largest marmots in the world, being about the size of a large housecat; their average body weight ranges from 4 to 9.2 kg, with weights lowest post-hibernation in spring and highest prior to it in autumn.
 In the autumn, average weight is reportedly more than 7 kg in both sexes.
-Total length is about 45 to 67 cm, with a tail length of 12 to 15 cm.
+The total length is about 45 to 67 cm, with a tail length of 12 to 15 cm.

 Distribution and habitat

 The Himalayan marmot occurs in the Himalayas and Tibetan Plateau at altitudes of 3000–5500 m in northeastern Pakistan, northern India, Nepal, Bhutan and China.
-In China, it has been recorded in Xinjiang, Qinghai, Gansu, Xizang, western Sichuan and Yunnan provinces.
-In the west its distribution reaches that of the long-tailed marmot (M. caudata), but the two are not known to hybridize.
+In India, it can be seen in high-altitude regions of Ladakh.
+In China, it has been recorded in Xinjiang, Qinghai, Gansu, Tibet, western Sichuan and Yunnan provinces.
+In the west its distribution reaches that of the long-tailed marmot (M. caudata), but the two are not known to hybridise.
 The Himalayan marmot lives in short grass steppes or alpine habitats, typically above the tree line but below the permanent snow limit.